Stirling-Tools/Stirling-Tools.github.io/docs/FAQ.md

 ### Q5: I found a bug in Stirling PDF.
 Where can I report it?
 Please report any bugs or issues you encounter through our GitHub Issues page.
 Be sure to include as much detail as possible so we can diagnose and resolve the issue quickly.

-### Q6: My Stirling-PDF Using high RAM at idle, How can I optimize memory usage?
+### Q6: My Stirling PDF Using high RAM at idle, How can I optimize memory usage?
-Stirling-PDF's memory usage can be optimized in several ways:
+Stirling PDF's memory usage can be optimized in several ways:

 Disable additional features: Set DISABLE_ADDITIONAL_FEATURES=true to reduce RAM consumption.
 This can significantly lower memory usage, especially during idle periods.